 Autry Institute Prizes

-The Autry Institute at the Autry National Center invites nominations for the Maverick Prize—an annual award to recognize the work of an individual or organization that challenges conventional wisdom and prompts truly novel thinking about the past, present, and future of the American West.
-The winner of this prize will receive $10,000 and an invitation to present the work at the Autry National Center.
+The Autry Institute's Maverick Prize recognizes the work of an individual or organization that challenges conventional wisdom and prompts truly novel thinking about the past, present, and future of the American West.
+The winner of this prize receives $10,000 and an invitation to present the work at the Autry National Center.

 The Autry Public History Prize